milossramek/translation-scripts/weblate/README.md

 `-g`: export translations with inconsistent tags

-`-t`: export only extended tooltips (they contain the tag <ahelp> in help and word 'extended' in entry.msgctxt in ui).
+`-t`: export only extended tool tips (they contain the tag <ahelp> in help and word 'extended' in entry.msgctxt in ui).
 May be combined with the -f and -r switches.

 `-u`: export only strings with conflicting translation of UI substrings.
 UI substrings are detected first and their translation is searched for the translated string.
 Translation of the conflicting substring is appended in [] (if a string has several translations, all are appended).